Introduction: Deadlift Form Tutorial

 Step 4: Setup: Initial Bar Position

-One crucial tip to keep in mind throughout the lift is to keep the bar as close to you as possible.
+Throughout the lift, you must keep the bar as close to you as possible.
 Initial bar position relative your body will allow you to keep the bar close.
 The bar should be right above the middle of your feet.
-What I mean by that is when you look down at the bar while standing, the bar should be right above the middle of your feet.
+When you look down at the bar while standing, the bar should run across the arches of your feet.
 The bar should not be further away from you than the middle of your feet as that will put the bar too far away from you.